OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_developingbehaviours.md

 _Note: The parameters are case sensitive_

-Once you have runned the previous command:
+Once you have ran the previous command:

 - Open the build folder and navigate to the folder _classes_;
 - Open the folder of the _Data Source_ you have attached to debug in the previous command;
 - Open the C# project in _Visual Studio_, using the _.csproj_ file.

-Using the _Visual Studio_ debbuging features, start the debbuger and from now on, all the requests made in the _OMNIA Platform_ to this _Data Source_ will be forwarded to this debug session.
+Using the _Visual Studio_ debugging features, start the debugger and from now on, all the requests made in the _OMNIA Platform_ to this _Data Source_ will be forwarded to this debug session.

 ### 5.3 Debug Connector Behaviours